 In Singapore, you will be able to find plenty of commercialised Easter celebrations and activities.
 Numerous restaurants and hotels offer Easter Sunday brunches with children’s activities that range from Easter Egg Painting to Easter Egg Hunts.
 All for a price of course.

-But there is really no need to spend upwards of $50 to $100++ just for the kids to enjoy Easter.
+But there is really no need to spend so much dough just for the kids to enjoy Easter.
 Get some friends together and follow these simple steps on how to organise your very own Easter Egg Hunt, without having to pay through your nose.

 1. Get Some Eggs for Hunting

 You can get plastic toy eggs from neighbourhood toy shops around Singapore.
 A bunch of these plastic toy eggs sell for less than $5.
-We got ours from Millennium Novelties & Toys Trading at Blk 727 Clementi West Street 2, #01-282 where it costs $4.50 for a bag of twenty.
-Plastic eggs are also available at the larger Cold Storage outlets at the Easter section.
+We got ours at $4.50 for a bag of twenty from a neighbourhood shop.

 2. Decorate the Eggs